aoaim/OneClickDesktop/README.md

 Only maintain support for Debian 11 and Ubuntu 22.04 (planed).

 # Note !!!
 **Since Ubuntu 22.04.1 uses OpenSSL 3.0.2, it cannot be compiled for Guacamole 1.4.0 now.
-This issue may be resolved when Guacamole 1.5.0 is released.**
+This issue may be resolved when Guacamole 1.5.0 is released.** Refer: https://github.com/MysticRyuujin/guac-install/issues/224

 ## How to use
 * Firstly, you need to find a spare VPS with at least 1 IPv4, and install Debian 11 64 bit (recommended) or Debian 11 64 bit Ubuntu 22.04 LTS 64 bit OS.